Simontwice/MagnusData/README.md

 This repo contains the results of the data mining described <TODO: link paper>.
 You can download/stream the dataset used in the paper from our [Huggingface datasets](https://huggingface.co/datasets/Simontwice/premise_selection_in_isabelle) page.
-The code in this repo can be used to process raw data included [here](huggingface.co/datasets/Simontwice/premise_selection_in_isabelle/tree/main) and generate new datasets, which can be used for premise selection, proof generation and text retrieval tasks.
+The code in this repo and the data stored [here](https://huggingface.co/datasets/Simontwice/premise_selection_in_isabelle/tree/main) can be used to generate new datasets for premise selection, proof generation and text retrieval tasks.

 # Introduction